kbarry91/UDACITY-API-Development-and-Documentation-project/frontend/README.md

 - Endpoints defined as expected by the frontend
 - Response body provided as expected by the frontend

-### Optional: Updating Endpoints and API behavior
+### Optional: Updating Endpoints and API behaviour

-Would you rather the API had different behavior - different endpoints, return the response body in a different format?
+Would you rather the API had different behaviour - different endpoints, return the response body in a different format?
 Go for it!
 Make the updates to your API and the corresponding updates to the frontend so it works with your API seamlessly.

 ### Optional: Styling